Translation and Cultures (MA) (2023 Entry)

 Are you looking for a MA in Translation and Cultures offering a rigorous academic grounding in the theoretical and practical study of translation?
 Warwick will provide you with the skills you need to enhance your effectiveness as intercultural mediator and will help you develop professional skills to work as a translator in the language industry.
 We are corporate members of the Institute of Translation and Interpreting in the UK.

-Are you interested in becoming an adept and successful communicator between different nations or cultures?
+Are you interested in becoming a successful communicator between different languages, nations or cultures?
 This exciting course draws on cutting-edge academic research by a team of experts in translation, transnational and transcultural studies.

-After graduating, you will be well qualified to seek out work within linguistic and intercultural mediation, in the growing sector of language industry, or to apply for further study or applied research, including our Warwick’s own PhD programme in Translation and Transcultural Studies.
+After graduating, you will be well qualified to seek out work within linguistic and intercultural mediation, in the growing sector of language industry and the translation profession, or to apply for further study or applied research, including our Warwick’s own PhD programme in Translation and Transcultural Studies.

 General entry requirements

 2.i undergraduate degree (or equivalent) in a related subject, e.g. a single or combined Honours Undergraduate degree in Chinese, English, French, German, Italian, Spanish, or Translation Studies, or another Humanities subject.

 You will need to provide proof of high-level competence in spoken and written English and in at least one of the following languages: Chinese, French, German, Italian or Spanish.

 Knowledge of a third language amongst the ones mentioned above is valued, but not required.